-As part of the provisions of the Local Authority Cemeteries Order (LACO), the Burial Authority may grant to any person the EROB in any grave or grave space.
+As part of the provisions of the Local Authority Cemeteries Order (LACO), LRC Burial Services may grant to any person the EROB in any grave or grave space.
 The power to grant burial rights to individuals is contained under article 10(1) of LACO.
-The Burial Authority may grant EROB on such terms as it thinks proper.
+LRC Burial Services may grant EROB on such terms as it thinks proper.
 The rights subsist for the period specified by the Burial Authority.

-Llanelli Joint Burial Authority presently offers the purchase of Burial Rights for the following periods:
+LRC Burial Services presently offers the purchase of Burial Rights for the following periods:

-- Burial in a lawn or traditional grave: 30 or 50 years - Interment of cremated remains in lawn or traditional graves: 30 or 50 years - Burial or interment of cremated remains in a natural area grave 30 years - Burial of cremated remains in gardens of remembrance 30 or 50 years - Interment of cremated remains in an above ground vault 30 years - Interment of cremated remains in a memorial garden: 15 years
+- Burial in a lawn or traditional grave: 30 or 50 years - Interment of cremated remains in lawn or traditional graves: 30 or 50 years - Burial or interment of cremated remains in a natural area grave 30 years - Burial of cremated remains in gardens of remembrance 30 or 50 years - Interment of cremated remains in an above ground vault 30 years - Interment of cremated remains in a memorial garden : 15 years